 "What happened to Johnny's Corner?
 Progress took its toll and that historic landmark was demolished to make way for a modern service station."

 But, really, who cares?
-A dirty little corner shop got bulldozed, and the owners made a lot of money.
+A dirty little corner shop outlived its usefulness.
 It's hard to be too upset about all of this.
 But Johnny's Corner is just one of those things that keeps popping up over and over again in old materials, because it wasn't just a little store, it was their corner store back when a castle was rising out of a swamp surrounded by lots of nothing.
 It is a minor mile marker on the map of Walt Disney World history, the last reminder before the dream state sinks in.
 It's also an obscure and strange delight.
 It's a bit of authentic weirdness in a history of manufactured and pre-measured charm.

 But the more things change, the more they stay the same and it may only be a twist of fate that near where construction crews once drove to buy beer and eat lunch and drink that today, young employees of Walt Disney World flock to an Orlando Ale House.
 In nearly exactly the same spot, a forty-plus year tradition.
 I think Bill and Bob, and Jock and Johnny too, would've gotten a smile out of that.

 Thanks to Michael Crawford and Jackie Steele for helping me gather material for this article.
 This article was updated on December 11, 2012, with new images and information.
-It was updated again on March 16, 2013, with new information about Jock and Fern Lowery.
+It was updated again on March 16, 2013, with new information about Jock and Fern Lowery, and again on July 19, 2016, adding information about the 1981 murder and 1996 liquor license transfer.
+Whew!